Situation Handling supports you in effectively handling all kinds of issues in your business, in both SAP S/4HANA Cloud and SAP S/4HANA.

 Interested in learning more?

 Now you have an overview of how Situation Handling works!
-If you want to find out more, check out our next blog post about how you can benefit from Situation Handling with examples from different business areas:
+If you want to find out more, check out our next blog posts:

 - Situation Handling: Selected use cases in different application areas (2/5)

 - Situation Handling: How do I configure situation types?
 (3/5)